t3hmun/t3hmun.github.io-2023/README.md

 # Website 2025

-- [x] Upgrade to Astro 5 `npx @astrojs/upgrade` - lgtm
+- [x] Upgrade to Astro 5 `npx @astrojs/upgrade`
-- [x] Update all packages without reading changelogs - lgtm
+- [x] Update all packages without reading changelogs
-- [ ] Change formatter to Biome for no real reason
+- [x] Change formatter to Biome for no real reason
 - [ ] Remove preact because it should be pure js.
 Preact is only 10kB though.

 # t3hmun's website re-write 2024